 As any Nurse in the UK will know, we now have to revalidate to stay on the Nursing and Midwifery Councils register.
-This was something I was also unable to do, so I sadly did not renew my nursing registration.
+This was something I was also unable to do.
+I wasn’t in the right frame of mind to go through all the paperwork and effort involved.
+I was shocked, upset angry… grieving too many losses at once.
+So I sadly did not renew my nursing registration.
 That felt like another massive blow.
 I’d been a nurse for so long.
 It felt like a huge part of who I was… then I thought, well who am I then!?

 On the 25th July 2017, I had a letter from the hospital confirming what I had buried deep..
 I had Retinitis Pigmentosa.

 I made a decision to move back to Hertfordshire, where I’d previously lived for 40 years.
 If I was going to go blind and rely on public transport, then I wanted to be somewhere I knew very well….

 It felt like the end of my world.
 Little did I know at the time, it was the start of something new and wonderful.
 They say painful endings are the sign of brand new beginnings.